-- During the Russian cradle duo act, the costumes worn by the two “mechanical dancers” that emerge from the box like Fabergé jewels evoke a pair of wax dolls.
+- During the Cradle duo act, the costumes worn by the two “mechanical dancers” that emerge from the box like Fabergé jewels evoke a pair of wax dolls.
 The cut is inspired by early sportswear and vintage circus costumes.
 The materials, however, are quite modern and highly sophisticated (velour effects and faux leather appliqués in gold).

 - The costumes in the acro-net act are an allusion to the way film director Georges Méliès imagined Martians; hence the scales as well as the fin and fishtail.